 - Other children

-If, in criteria a) - e) above, a tie-break is necessary to determine which child is admitted, the child whose permanent address is closest to the school will be given priority for admission.
+If, in criteria 1 to 5 above, a tie-break is necessary to determine which child is admitted, the child whose permanent address is closest to the school will be given priority for admission.
 Distance is measured from the child’s home to the address point of the school in a straight line.

 If the distance between a child’s home and the school is equidistant in any two or more cases, random allocation will be carried out by the school to determine who has highest priority for admission.

 A sibling link will arise where one of the conditions in each of A and B are satisfied.

 - A brother or sister living at the same address, who shares the same parents